smartcontractkit/chainlink-automation-templates/packages/harvester/README.md

   - Provides helper functions to calculate gas consumption and estimate profit
   - Trigger mechanism can be time-based, profit-based or custom
   - Reports profits, successfull and failed harvests
-- `BeefyHarvester.sol`
-  - Sample implementation of the abstract harvester for [Beefy Finance](https://beefy.finance/)

 ## Develop